FOREX-Yen hits 17-month high vs dollar as risk sentiment sours

 "Of course, the Bank of Japan will be concerned not just about the rise in the yen, but also a drop in stock prices.
 So we may see some comments from the authorities there, but actual intervention is unlikely until dollar drops below 110 yen."

-The Australian dollar fell with commodity prices including oil, which dropped for a third session in a row on Tuesday.
+The Australian dollar fell with commodity prices including oil, which dropped for a third session in a row on Tuesday with WTI crude trading at $35.51 per barrel.
 Lower commodity prices tend to reduce inflationary pressures, causing a headache for policymakers in the developed world, who want to head off the threat of deflation.

-The Aussie was down 0.9 percent at $0.7535 having risen after the Reserve Bank of Australia left its cash rate unchanged at a record low 2 percent as widely expected.
-(Editing by Tom Heneghan)
+The Aussie was down 0.4 percent at $0.7567 having risen after the Reserve Bank of Australia left its cash rate unchanged at a record low 2 percent as widely expected. (additional reporting by Shinichi Saoshiro; Editing by Catherine Evans)

 April 16 U.S. President Donald Trump on Sunday defended his reversal on whether to call China a currency manipulator, saying on Twitter that China was helping with the North Korean problem.